esphome/esphome-docs/components/climate/index.rst

 Base Climate Configuration
 --------------------------

 All climate platforms in ESPHome inherit from the climate configuration schema.
+In ESPHome, ``°C`` is assumed for all temperature values.
+Some platforms allow conversion or setting in ``°F``, this is specified separately.

 .. code-block:: yaml